istio/istio/tests/e2e/UsingBluemix.md

 For details of all components, please refer to the [doc](https://console.bluemix.net/docs/containers/cs_clusters.html#clusters_cli)

-To create a free one-node cluster(with 2vCPU and 4GB memory, deleted after 30 days) for trial, you can simply run
+To create a free one-node cluster(with 2 CPUs and 4GB memory, deleted after 30 days) for trial, you can simply run
 ```shell
 bx cs cluster-create --name <cluster-name>
 ```

-### Option 2: Create a cluster from GUI
+### Option 2: Create a cluster using the GUI
 You can go to [link](https://console.bluemix.net/containers-kubernetes/catalog/cluster/create) to follow steps to create a cluster.

-## Step 2: Set up registry
+## Step 2: Set up the registry

 ### Use remote registry
-Setup HUB and TAG pointing to your prebuilt images on a remote registry, e.g.
+Set the HUB and TAG variables to point to your prebuilt images on a remote registry, e.g.
 ```shell
 export HUB="kimiko"
 export TAG="latest"